 - Help you receive a loan without knowing the specifics of your case

 - Tell you not to contact the credit bureaus yourself

-- Give you a ‘new’ credit identity
+- Give you a “new credit identity”

-A major sign that a credit repair service is a scam is when the agency demands payment before providing services.
+A major sign that a credit repair service is a scam: when the agency demands payment before providing services.

 Key Tips for Hiring a Credit Repair Company

-If you know you need help with applying for a new job or starting a business, look for an agency that can help you reach your goals.
+If you know you need help with applying for a new job or starting a business, look for an agency who can help you reach those goals.